 Nara Smith Is Craving More

 Eighteen hours before I first meet Nara Smith, she becomes the main topic of discussion at a dinner party I'm at in Los Angeles.
-"You know," one of my tablemates attests,"super beautiful, lots of kids, speaks in a whisper, wears these over-the-top looks, cooks things from scratch?"
+"You know," one of my tablemates attests, "Super beautiful, lots of kids, speaks in a whisper, wears these over-the-top looks, cooks things from scratch?"
 Everyone at the table concedes that we do, for the most part, know who she, an influencer of some clout, is talking about.
 "I just need to know.
 Is it, like, a joke?" the influencer asks the group.
 The answer, I suppose, depends on whether you find a combined 14.9 million TikTok and Instagram followers funny.

-Here is a by-no-means-exhaustive list of items Smith, a 23-year-old model turned viral sensation, has made from scratch online in the past few months: churros; caramel apples, SpaghettiOs; a Crumbl cookie with pink frosting and homemade sprinkles; horchata; hot dogs, including buns; a blueberry birthday cake with buttercream frosting; Froot Loops; schnitzel and broiled red cabbage; raspberry crumble with vanilla whipped cream; Firecracker Popsicles; potato chips; Goldfish crackers; Capri-Sun; Coca-Cola; Takis; boba; ketchup; Cheez-Its; chewing gum; barbecue chicken pizza; salted caramel marshmallows; Oreos; soft-serve ice cream; Cookie Crisp cereal; and peanut butter and jelly sandwiches with homemade peanut butter, jelly, and bread.
+Here is a by-no-means-exhaustive list of items Smith, a 23-year-old model turned viral sensation, has made from scratch online in the past few months: churros; caramel apples, Spaghettios; a Crumbl cookie with pink frosting and homemade sprinkles; horchata; hot dogs, including buns; a blueberry birthday cake with buttercream frosting; Froot Loops; schnitzel and broiled red cabbage; raspberry crumble with vanilla whipped cream; Firecracker Popsicles; potato chips; Goldfish crackers; Capri-Sun; Coca-Cola; Takis; boba; ketchup; Cheez-Its; chewing gum; barbecue chicken pizza; salted caramel marshmallows; Oreos; soft-serve ice cream; Cookie Crisp cereal; and peanut butter and jelly sandwiches with homemade peanut butter, jelly, and bread.
 Regardless of the menu, each video begins the same way with soothing music and includes up-close process shots of Smith at the counter in her spotless gray-and-white kitchen and quick cuts between mixing bowls and knife work.
 She is always in the same carefully angled pose, always perfectly made-up and clad in something fetching and outrageous yet fashion-forward (diaphanous tulle for juicing pineapples, floral appliqué for sifting flour), and always eerily emotionless.
 The dish is always completed within the time frame and always introduced with the exact same whispered, husky, monotone voice-over—someone in her house has a craving.

 The whole thing began organically, Smith tells me in her regular voice, which is largely the same as on TikTok but at a normal volume, when we meet for tea in West Hollywood in October.
-A German native, she moved to America at 18 after falling in love and marrying her husband, the model Lucky Blue Smith.
+A German native, she moved to America at 18 after falling in love and marrying her husband, model Lucky Blue Smith.
 Having been so transplanted and quickly pregnant with her first child, she found her skin and autoimmune system flaring up.
 She developed severe eczema, evidence of which I can see on her palms, and was later diagnosed with lupus.
 She began to consider the ways food could be affecting her health and adjusted her diet.
 "It forced me to really reevaluate how I eat and what I put into my body," she says.
 This concern extended to her family, including Lucky and her children, Rumble Honey (age 4), Slim Easy (age 2), and Whimsy Lou (6 months).
 She started making as much of their food as she could from scratch at home in Dallas and filming the process to share on social media.
 This soon included homespun takes on snack-aisle sensations.
 The more outrageous the prompt, the more her audience ate it up.
 "A lot of times—believe it or not—Lucky's actually craving something, or he's like, 'I want you to cook this,' or my kids ask me for random things," she says of her viral videos.
 "People think that's just my tagline, which it is, but that's actually the truth.
 They actually do want these things."

 Admittedly, most people's kids want specific things to eat, and they'll go out and buy them if they are able for the sake of convenience, efficiency, and their sanity. ("Kids: mum I'm hungry. mum: that will be ready in 3-5 business days 😁" is one typical comment on a Nara Smith video.)
 "I feel like people think it's super hard or takes super long, which some recipes for sure do.
 Sometimes, I'm in the kitchen for seven-plus hours," Smith says, adding that the kids will be fed something else off camera in those cases.
 "Sometimes, some things are so much easier to do than one might think."
 Apparently, I could be making my own cheese in less time than it takes me to go to Erewhon and back.
 "It's fun to show people that they can actually make mozzarella if they want to at home in like 30 minutes," she says.

 By now, it's been widely reported that food in much of the developed world is required to meet certain nutritional standards that food in America is not.
-Add to that the Trump-era regulatory rollbacks that have resulted in recent outbreaks of dangerous contaminants like salmonella in eggs, E.coli in fast food, and listeria in everything from deli meat to frozen waffles, and the concept of feeding your family with ingredients you personally handled (and can pronounce) starts to feel a lot less ridiculous.
+Add to that the Trump-era regulatory rollbacks that have resulted in recent outbreaks of dangerous contaminants like salmonella in eggs, E. coli in fast food, and listeria in everything from deli meat to frozen waffles, and the concept of feeding your family with ingredients you personally handled (and can pronounce) starts to feel a lot less ridiculous.
 Factor in the cost of, say, baking bread versus buying it, and it's no wonder that influencers promoting easy, cheap family recipes and soothing cooking-related content have been on the rise for years.
 Smith's offerings are something slightly harder to define.
 They're not all easy for the average home cook and not always inexpensive, especially when you consider the labor involved.
-Her most popular videos aren't the ones where she's suggesting meal prep for busy moms, though those do exist.
+Her most popular videos aren't the ones where she's suggesting meal prep for busy moms—though, those do exist.
 They are the ones where she whips up something you're used to seeing from massive conglomerates like Nabisco and Kellogg's, seemingly without breaking a sweat.
 It's just a little bit ludicrous, and the question of exactly how aware she is of how ludicrous it is has become part of the draw.
 Viewers tune in and ask, What mass-produced confection will she whip up next?
 What will she wear to do it?
-Above all, is she serious?
+Above all, Is she serious?

 Let's get into it.
 Yes, she is serious.
 She is really cooking this food from scratch, she is really making it for herself or her family, and she is often wearing something designer and pretty impractical to do so.
 There is no off-screen team of kitchen helpers and nannies doing the grunt work.
 (There has only sometimes been a part-time nanny—Lucky and Nara rely on each other for childcare and family members when they travel.)
-There is no hidden film crew or stylist assisting, though she's been known to recycle a look from an editorial shoot.
+There is no hidden film crew or stylist assisting.
+Though, she's been known to recycle a look from an editorial shoot.
 Smith used to reach out to fashion brands herself through Instagram; now, they come to her.

 The clothes are a big part of the equation.
 A large part of the appeal of her videos relies on the repetition—creating a soothing haze of auto-playing content her viewers can relax into like a bubble bath—but the fashion does not repeat.
 Fashion has been a major part of Smith's life since she got scouted as a model at age 14 by IMG, and she's always loved dressing up, she tells me.
-As a hands-on mom of toddlers, her options for turning a look were pretty limited, and she first started dressing up in the videos for the fun of it.
+As a hands-on mom of toddlers, she has pretty limited options to turn a look, and she first started dressing up in the videos for the fun of it.
 "I don't get to leave my house that much to work.
 I don't have a normal 9-to-5 job where I get to go to the office and maybe wear something fun, so my way of just feeling cute and feeling kind of fun is dressing up in the kitchen," she says.
 "If I get to do that in my kitchen while cooking and get a cute reaction out of Rumble when I walk down the stairs, I'll do that."
 She is giving people what they want, and it just happens to also be what she wants.
 "With my videos, I am pretty true to me," she says.
 "I feel like my videos are me but just more enhanced, more polished. … It doesn't feel like I'm playing a character because, technically, it's just me, right?
 [I'm] just speaking quietly and dressed well, but it's me."
 How does she protect the clothes while she cooks?
 "I wish I had an answer for that," she says.
 "Every time I'm done cooking, I look down dreading what I'm going to find, and I never find anything."
 She shrugs, adding, "I don't know how.
 I don't know why."

 Commenters have complained that this category of content exists only to make other new moms feel bad about themselves, their store-bought dinners, and their kids' school-supplied lunches and that Smith is teaching young women to have unrealistic expectations of motherhood.
-But is it that different from the way people present the best edited versions of themselves online, Facetuning a zit out of a photo and choosing the best frame of a set to post on Instagram?
+But is it that different from the way people present the best-edited versions of themselves online, Facetuning a zit out of a photo and choosing the best frame of a set to post on Instagram?
 The perfect façade Smith presents in her videos doesn't negate her reality—the failed attempts, the spilled batter, the screaming toddler rendered inaudible thanks to audio muting.
 It just exists alongside it.
 It's not that this kind of idealized content (requiring, as it does, a fair amount of media literacy) is necessarily great for society and its young, impressionable minds, but you can't argue that it isn't here.
 Smith is not presenting her TikTok videos as a documentary.
 It's entertainment, and it's very popular.

 In the 10-plus months since her videos began to really take off, Smith has been followed by frenzied fans in airports and shopping malls, pursued and heavily gifted by brands and designers, parodied by joke accounts, seated front row at runway shows, and invited to red carpet award shows by The Business of Fashion and the CFDA.
 Saturday Night Live seemed to be spoofing her in an October sketch skewering how TikTok addled we've all become, and Ariana Grande gave her a shout-out on Instagram.
 "All I can think of is Nara Smith.
 'And when I got home from the Academy Gala, I made my kids some Capri-Sun from scratch, and I zested the lemons,'" Grande said in a video from the makeup chair. ("She's such a gem," Smith says of the pop star.)
 Smith is Gen Z, meaning she's basically always been online, but this level of fame has been an extraordinary development.
 "I feel like social media… It's just numbers on a screen until you go out and see what it actually does," she tells me.
 While sitting with her at a café on Melrose Place, I am increasingly aware of a certain angling of iPhone cameras, lingering stares, and quick whispers behind cupped hands in our direction, at least from the under-30 set.
 "There's this weird thing where I don't really realize the reach that my social media has," Smith says. "[It's] to where I usually step into a room, and there are all these actors and musicians and top models, and I'm just sitting there thinking to myself, 'What am I doing here?'
 But then they actually come and approach me. … I've met so many people that I've looked up to and admired or even just randomly saw on TV and loved their show, and they come up to me and [say they] watch my videos."